Mini Dental Implants Cost Comparison

-Debating between implants and other potential treatments ?
-Consider the long term price.
+Debating between traditional dental implants, mini implants, and other potential treatments ?
+Consider the long-term price.

-Though mini implants may seem like a cheaper option in the beginning, they come with a costly long-term price.
+Mini implants may seem like a cheaper option upfront, but they come with a costly long-term price.

 - You will need to have enough jaw bone to hold the implant.

 - Implants that are not correctly placed in and bonded with your jaw have a greater risk of falling out.
-Because of mini implants’ smaller diameters, they are more prone to slipping out and breaking.
+The smaller diameter of a mini implant makes it more prone to slipping out and breaking.

 - Mini implants do not anchor your jaw the way traditional implants do.